onqtam/headjack/src/topics.md

 UIs should be drag/drop composable & layoutable - in the superapp

+Elon Musk's vision for the X app pales in comparison to the potential of the superapp

 think of the the superapp as a browser

 what if your home page was like a desktop?